m3ia/GotIt/README.md

 [https://got-it-app.herokuapp.com/](https://got-it-app.herokuapp.com/)

 **Note: To sign into Got It, you need to use a valid Gmail account.** While this application is currently awaiting authentication verification from Google, only authorized test users may sign in.
-For demonstration purposes, please sign in using gmail account **TesterGotIt@gmail.com** with the password being the name of the program this final project is for in lowecase letters.
+For demonstration purposes, please sign in using gmail account **TesterGotIt@gmail.com** with the password being the name of the program this final project is for in lowercase letters.

 # Technologies
 1. HTML